bizzabo/external-dev-sections/README.md

  Each `contact` can be a speaker and than he will have a `speakerId` prop.
 In this case, the contact img should be wrapper with an A tag.

 If the `contact` doesn't have image url (`thumbnailUrl`), show the placeholder instead.
-When hovering over an contact image, there is a small zoom effect.
+When hovering over a contact image, there is a small zoom effect.
 You can see it in the example section.

-The number of contacts to show in each view size:
-- Web view - show up to 4 contacts in a row.
-- Ipad view - show up to 3 contacts in a row.
-- Mobile view - show up to 1 contacts in a row.

 In the `people` example section, you can find an example of all the use cases described above.